finn79426/EzCryptSolver/README.md

 - Specifie FLAG header
 - If find the FLAG, automatic copy to your clipboard
 - Brute force Classical cipher supported
+- Specifie FLAG header as your custom list

 # Requisites